Proof of Two Multivariate $q$-Binomial Sums Arising in Gromov-Witten Theory

-\subjclass Primary 33D15; Secondary 05A30 14J32 14N35 53D45 57M27 \endsubjclass \keywords Looijenga pairs, log Calabi--Yau surfaces, Gromov--Witten invariants, $q$-bino\-mial coefficients, basic hypergeometric series, Pfaff--Saalsch\"utz summation formula \endkeywords \abstract We prove two multivariate $q$-binomial identities conjectured by Bousseau, Brini and van Garrel [{\it Stable maps to Looijenga pairs}, {\tt ar$\chi$iv:2011.08830}] which give generating series for Gromov--Witten invariants of two specific log Calabi--Yau surfaces.
-The key identity in all the proofs is Jackson's $q$-analogue of the Pfaff--Saalsch\"utz summation formula from the theory of basic hypergeometric series. \endabstract \endtopmatter \document
+\Abstract{We prove two multivariate $q$-binomial identities conjectured by Bousseau, Brini and van Garrel [{\it Geom.\ Topol.} {\bf 28} (2024), 393--496, arXiv:2011.08830] which give generating series for Gromov--Witten invariants of two specific log Calabi--Yau surfaces.
+The key identity in all the proofs is Jackson's $q$-analogue of the Pfaff--Saalsch\"utz summation formula from the theory of basic hypergeometric series.}